EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

 ![Image](https://raw.githubusercontent.com/EleanaGrimshaw/unity-basic-training/master/Image%20Links/meshrenderer.JPG)

-We can access the MeshRenderer of the current gameobject like that:
+We can get and store the material of the current gameobject like that:
 ```
 void Start()
     {
        start_material = gameObject.GetComponent<MeshRenderer>().sharedMaterial;
     }
 ```
+Notice how we use the word "gameObject" to access the MeshRenderer component.
+The "gameObject" worrd refers to the current gameObject instance that our CubeHandler script is attached on.